josefkaufmann/ana_cont/README.rst

 containing the necessary classes and functions.
 Based on this, the user is encouraged to write their own scripts, fitting their needs.

-Currently, the Pade approximation and the Maximum Entropy method (classic and Bryan) are implemented.
+Currently, the Pade approximation and the Maximum Entropy method are implemented.

 Package structure
 -----------------
 * **ana_cont** contains the main code files.
-* **doc** will contain a detailed description of the implemented formulas and code structure.
+* **doc** contains some learning resources.
 * **scripts** contains some simple examples how the library may be used.

 Requirements